matijakevic/mcircuit/README.md

 use the custom interpreter (which is very slow).

 ## Running
-1. install dependencies: `pip install pyside2 llvmlite`
+1. install dependencies: `pip install -r requirements.txt`
 2. run: `python main.py`